alinaqi/gpt-newspaper-podcast/README.md

 2. **Automated Curation**: The Search Agent uses Perplexity AI to find the latest news, while the Curator Agent selects the most relevant stories.
 3. **Content Creation**: The Writer Agent drafts articles, which are then designed by the Designer Agent.
 4. **Newspaper Design**: The Editor Agent reviews and finalizes the content.
+5. **Podcast Generation**: The Podcast Agent transforms articles into an engaging audio experience.
-5. **Delivery**: Users receive their personalized newspaper to their mailbox.
+6. **Delivery**: Users receive their personalized newspaper with an integrated audio player.

 ## 🚀 Getting Started